vovkos/axl/doc/build-guide/rst/configure-paths.rst

 	SPHINX_BUILD_EXE    # (optional) path to Sphinx compiler executable sphinx-build PDFLATEX_EXE        # (optional) path to Latex-to-PDF compiler

-Note that dependencies may be auto-detected -- on Unix systems installed libraries and tools will likely be found automatically.
-On Windows AXL build system will automatically find executables if they are added to ``PATH`` (via ``where`` command).
+.. expand-macro:: dependencies-cmake AXL

-On Windows, you will also need to specify paths to the libraries -- they are unlikely to be found automatically.
+On Windows you will have to specify paths to the *libraries* you need -- they are unlikely to be found automatically.

-And of course, you can always use ``paths.cmake`` to *fine-tune* the location of a specific tool/library.

-I personally prefer to always specify all the paths explicitly.

 .. rubric:: Sample paths.cmake on Windows: